mrchantey/forky/docs/src/gamai/index.md

 # Gamai

-`gamai` is a flexible game AI library based on ECS and weighted graph theory.
+`gamai` is a flexible & extendable game AI library.
+It is based on ECS and weighted graph theory.

 ## Features